daglem/reDIP-SID/README.md

 All FPGA I/O is 5V tolerant, and can drive 5V TTL.
 JP1 can be shorted to make the 5V input pin bidirectional, e.g. to power 5V TTL devices.

 Note that the line inputs are not AC coupled - AC coupling must be externally added for audio applications.
-Without external AC coupling, the line inputs can be used as generic ADCs.
+Without external AC coupling, the line inputs can conceivably be used as generic ADCs.

 #### SPI / Programming header: